yiwan330445/rcc/docs/troubleshooting.md

 ## Tools to help with troubleshooting issues

-- run command `rcc configuration diagnostics` and see if there are warnings or errors in output (and same with `rcc configuration netdiagnostics`)
+- run command `rcc configuration diagnostics` and see if there are warnings, failures or errors in output (and same with `rcc configuration netdiagnostics`)
-- if failure is with specific robot, then try running command `rcc configuration diagnostics --robot path/to/robot.yaml` and see if those robot diagnostics have something that identifies a problem
+- if failure is with specific robot, then try running command `rcc configuration diagnostics --robot path/to/robot.yaml` and see if those robot diagnostics have something that identifies a problem (or to get only robot diagnostics, you can also use `rcc robot diagnostics` command)
 - run command `rcc configuration speedtest` to see, if problem is actually performance related (like slow disk or network access)
+- run command `rcc holotree check --retries 5` to verify (and fix possibly) problems inside hololib storage
 - run rcc commands with `--debug` and `--timeline` flags, and see if anything there adds more information on why failure is happening